sambody/inkscape-grid-maker/README.md

 ### To do (no promises...)

 - when gutter set to zero, there should be single guides, not double guides;
-- Align grid in relation to a selected bounding box, instead of the whole page.
-For now, use Align with offset;
 - allow the choice to include (or not) the outer gutters/guides;
+- Align grid in relation to a selected bounding box, instead of the whole page ?
 - other units than pixels ?
 - should the guide be allowed to be on non-rounded positions ? (maybe for print ?)
 - merge this extension with the Guides Creator extension ?